cellgeni/nf-scautoqc/README.md

   * STARsolo output folder named "Velocyto" (ignored if "GeneFull")
   * Cellbender output in h5 format (if Cellbender output doesn't exist, change mode to cb+normal) (option to change mode will be added in the future)

-`gather_matrices` step combines the matrices from three inputs into one h5ad object with multiple layers: raw, spliced, unspliced, ambiguous (only raw layer is considered for "GeneFull" option is specified).
+`gather_matrices` step combines the matrices from three inputs into one h5ad object with multiple layers for each sample: raw, spliced, unspliced, ambiguous (only raw layer is used if "GeneFull" mode is specified).
 Main expression matrix, cell and gene metadata are retrieved from Cellbender output.
 Raw matrix is retrieved from the expression matrix of STARsolo output folder named Gene.
 Spliced, unspliced and ambiguous matrices are all retrieved from the expression matrices of STARsolo output folder named Velocyto.

+This step produces:
+* ***[output 1]:*** h5ad object with different layers

 ### 2. `run_qc`

-This step requires the output of `gather_matrices` step which is the h5ad object with four layers.
+This step requires the output of `gather_matrices` step which is the h5ad object with one or more layers.

 `run_qc` step uses main automatic QC workflow which is summarised [here](https://teichlab.github.io/sctk/notebooks/automatic_qc.html).
-It applies the QC based on 8 QC metrics (log1p_n_counts, log1p_n_genes, percent_mito, percent_ribo, percent_hb, percent_top50, percent_soup, percent_spliced - last one is ignored if "GeneFull" option is specified), and run CellTypist based on four models which are specified below and defined as default in this pipeline:
+It applies the QC based on 8 QC metrics (log1p_n_counts, log1p_n_genes, percent_mito, percent_ribo, percent_hb, percent_top50, percent_soup, percent_spliced - last one is ignored if "GeneFull" mode is specified), and run CellTypist based on four models which are specified below and defined as default in this pipeline (Due to the nature of this study, only gut-related models were used):
 *  **cecilia22_predH:** CellTypist model from the immune populations combined from 20 tissues of 18 studies, includes 32 cell types (ref: [Domínguez-Conde et al, 2022](https://doi.org/10.1126/science.abl5197))
 *  **cecilia22_predL:** CellTypist model from the immune sub-populations combined from 20 tissues of 18 studies, includes 98 cell types (ref: [Domínguez-Conde et al, 2022](https://doi.org/10.1126/science.abl5197))
 *  **elmentaite21_pred:** CellTypist model from the intestinal cells from fetal, pediatric (healthy and Crohn's disease) and adult human gut, includes 134 cell types (ref: [Elmentaite et al, 2021](https://doi.org/10.1038/s41586-021-03852-1))
 *  **suo22_pred:** CellTypist model from the stromal and immune populations from the human fetus, includes 138 cell types (ref: [Suo et al, 2022](https://doi.org/10.1126/science.abo0510))
-*  **megagut_pred:** CellTypist model from the all cells in Pan-GI study, includes 89 cell types (ref: [Oliver et al, 2024 (in press)])
+*  **megagut_pred:** CellTypist model from the all cells in Pan-GI study, includes 89 cell types (ref: [Oliver et al, 2024 (in press)]).

+This step produces [output 2] and [output 3]:
+* ***[output 2]:*** an h5ad object with QC metrics, "good_qc_cluster" and "pass_auto_filter" columns tested with different mitochondrial thresholds,
+* ***[output 3]:*** QC plots for each sample:
+  * UMAP plots:
+    * coloured by each metric and good_qc_cluster and qc_cluster
+    * coloured by probability scores, uncertain and predicted labels using the first model (cecilia22_predH)
+    * coloured by good_qc_cluster, pass_auto_filter, pass_default and qc_cluster
+  * violin plot for each metric grouped by QC clusters
+  * scatter plots for n_counts vs each metric:
+    * coloured by good_qc_cluster
+    * coloured by pass_default_filter
+    * coloured by pass_auto_filter
+    * coloured by the probability of a CellTypist prediction using the first model (cecilia22_predH)

 ### 3. `find_doublets`